AnggaR96s/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Leather is great for sneaking around because it's made of hide.